iokinai/oki-transaction/README.md

 Here,
 * `sender` and `receiver` represent the card data of sender and receiver, respectively.
 They have the following subfields:

+#### Number
+* `number` should be card number of type utf-8 string (as one word).
+For example, `"2400 3500 2200 5566"` is wrong whereas `"2400350022005566" is correct`

 #### Encrypted fields:
 * `enc` should be `null`
-* `number`, `expire`, `cvc` should be of type byte array
+* `expire`, `cvc` should be of type byte array

 #### Encryption algorithm:
 * We use AES algorithm with CBC mode to encrypt data.

 #### Raw data to encrypt:
-* Raw `number` should be card number of type utf-8 string (as one word).
-For example, `"2400 3500 2200 5566"` is wrong whereas `"2400350022005566" is correct`
 * Raw `expire` should be of type `int64`, Unix timestamp format (in seconds), bytes should be in little-endian order\*
 * Raw `cvc` should be of type `unsigned int16`, bytes should be in little-endian order\*

 #### Encryption key:
 Encryption key should be a PBKDF2 key with following parameters:
 * `PRF` - HMAC with SHA-256 hash function
-* `Password` - concatenation of sender's username and password lower-cased hex-stringified sha3-256 hash and receiver's username and password sha3-256 hash that looks like `"'sender-username''sender-password-hash''receiver-username''receiver-password-hash'"`.
+* `Password` - concatenation of sender's username and password lower-cased hex-stringified hash in algorithm you use to store passwords and receiver's username and password hash that looks like `"'sender-username''sender-password-hash''receiver-username''receiver-password-hash'"`.
 For example, if we have:
 ```javascript
 sender: {
     username: "sender",